ehtick/msgraph-sdk-raptor/README.md

   - Served by DevX API: https://github.com/microsoftgraph/microsoft-graph-devx-api/tree/dev/PermissionsService

 ## Permissions in Raptor
 We have a set of permissions that are required to execute each snippet.
 These permissions can be either application or delegated permissions (read more on permissions [here](https://docs.microsoft.com/en-us/graph/permissions-reference)).
 An AAD app registration can have these application or delegated permissions granted.
 There is a limit for the number of delegated permissions that a single token can hold, so we cannot have a single application having all the delegated permissions.
-We have the following applications instead in our demo tenant:
+We have the following app registrations instead in our demo tenant:

 1. An AAD app registration **per** delegated permission with a display name of the format: `DelegatedApp <permission name>`, e.g. `DelegatedApp User.ReadWrite.All`.
-2. A `Permission Manager` application that has all the application permissions (no limit here).
+2. An AAD app registration with name: `Permission Manager` that has all the application permissions (no limit here).

 So the total number of AAD applications we have in the tenant is the number of delegated permissions plus one.